 The City may, in its absolute sole discretion, reject any other bids submitted if the bidder, or any officer or Deputy City Manager of the bidder is or has been engaged, either directly or indirectly through another Corporation or personally, in/or during a dispute appeal of decision for the contract award action against the City.

 In determining whether or not to reject a bid under this clause, the City will consider delays in awards of this or subsequent City contracts and whether the dispute or appeal is likely to affect the bidder’s ability to work with the City, its consultants and representatives, and whether the City’s experience with the bidder indicates that the City is likely to incur increased staff and legal costs in the administration of the contract if it is awarded to the bidder.
 The City will also consider delays in awards of subsequent City contracts with other contractors and the potential for those additional costs resulting in delays associated with this dispute/appeal.

 There are strict time limits to file a dispute appeal.
-If the bidder is unsure of the deadline for appeal, they must seek direction from the Manager of Purchasing and Supply.
+If the bidder is unsure of the deadline for appeal, they must seek direction from the Senior Manager, Procurement and Supply.
 Failure to seek and follow these directions will result in the appeal being dismissed.

 2.10 This Policy will be reviewed and revised on a periodic basis.
 It is anticipated that reviews will be conducted every five (5) years or more frequently as required.

 2.11 Goods and/or services NOT subject to this Policy are listed in Schedule “B”.
 The final determination of whether goods and/or services qualify for exemption under Schedule “B” shall be determined by the City Treasurer (or delegate).

 2.12 Additional information on the administration of the procurement process can be found in Schedule “E” entitled Materials Management Guidelines.